Hosal/data1700Oblig3/README.md

 if you so please.
 It uses SQL for the saving of the data, both with the help of a Java file, and with the help of an SQL file.
 It also uses JavaScrip for general functionality, and HTML combined with Bootstrap for the styling.
-The screenshots needed for Oblig 2 can be found under static/photos.
+The screenshots needed for Oblig 2 can be found under static/photos, and the walkthrough video can be found under static/video.
+The video has been added into the project files as opposed to uploading it on YouTube with the teacher's permission.